saumyadixit3006/Opportuna/README.md

 75%
 ```

-The system can then use this along with the deadline and stipend to calculate the opportunity's priority.
+The system can then use the skill match together with deadline and stipend information to calculate the opportunity priority.

 ---

-# 🔍 What makes the project different from simple CRUD?
+# 🔍 What Makes OPPORTUNA More Than Simple CRUD?

-The project is not only about adding, deleting, or updating records.
+The project is not limited to adding, deleting, and updating records.

-There is some actual decision logic involved.
+It contains actual application logic that processes stored information and generates useful results.

 For example: